zoogeny/james-15-8-2019/README.md

 * Run the app as an express server:
   `npm start`
-  client application is served from: http://localhost:4000
+  application is served from: http://localhost:4000/
-  api is served from: http://localhost:4000/api

 ### Debug application